harvester/docs/docs/install/usb-install.md

 ### `dd` command

-You can use the 'dd' command on Linux or other platforms with the `dd` command to create a USB installation flash drive.
+You can use the 'dd' command on Linux or other platforms to create a USB installation flash drive.
 Ensure you choose the correct device; the following command erases data on the selected device.

 ```
 # sudo dd if=<path_to_iso> of=<path_to_usb_device> bs=64k